 - Provide avenues for you to raise those concerns and receive feedback on any action taken;

 - Reassure you that you will be protected from possible reprisals or victimisation if you have a reasonable belief that you have made any disclosure in good faith.

 If you are an employee, there are existing procedures in place to enable you to lodge a grievance relating to your own employment.
 There are also complaints and disciplinary procedures.
-The scope of this policy covers concerns about the Church's safeguarding role only.

 Thus, any concerns that you have about any aspect of the Church's safeguarding responsibilities for children and adults, or the conduct of those who hold an office within the Church, or others acting on their behalf, can be reported under this Policy.
 This may be about something that: